 I share Michael Pollan’s sentiment, “Eat food.
 Not too much.
 Mostly plants.”
 Although I tend to fail on the middle one a little too often.
 Despite ongoing attempts to lead a healthy existence, I’ll never say no to a margherita pizza, an almond croissant or some sticky date pudding (etc. etc.).
 Life is too short to do otherwise!

 But as much as I can, I like to try to eat foods that nourish and strengthen the body.
-To this end, I eat lots of vegetables, fruit, whole grains, and fish, avoiding processed foods as much as I can.
+To this end, I eat lots of vegetables, fruit, whole grains, and fish (I’ve been a pescatarian for the past 3 years), avoiding processed foods as much as I can.
 I also try to reduce how much sugar and dairy I consume.
-For the past 2 years I’ve been a pescatarian which I’m thoroughly enjoying, however, I still have a couple of old-favourite meat-based recipes to share.

-Over the past 8 years, I’ve had an ongoing problem with my stomach (queue every food blogger ever) which has since been diagnosed.
-During these years, I tested out various diets trying to figure out what was wrong with me and began exploring recipes ‘free from’ certain ingredients – whether it was gluten, dairy, FODMAPs – I’ve tried them all.
+Over the past 10 years, I’ve had a recurring ongoing problem with my stomach, which has since been diagnosed.
+Over the years, I tested out various diets trying to figure out what was wrong with me and began exploring recipes ‘free from’ certain ingredients – whether it was gluten, dairy, FODMAPs – I’ve tried them all.
 Through all the experimentation, I found many wonderful recipes that are suitable for people with dietary restrictions.

 Below are some general tips on food, totally based on my own approach and views: